Plastic Free Emory

 Plastic Free Emory Highlights

 Plastic-Free Emory is a student-led collaboration with faculty, staff, administrators, and practitioners at Emory dedicated to tackling single-use plastic on Emory & Oxford campuses.
-PFE is using outreach, education, policy changes, and most importantly a “Break Free From Plastic” pledge, signed by President Fenves, to phase out unnecessary single-use plastic by 2026.
+PFE is using outreach, education, policy changes, and most importantly a “Break Free From Plastic” pledge, signed by President Fenves, to establish a task force and plan in 2026 to reduce unnecessary single-use plastic.

 Single-use plastics are flawed by design: they use a material made to last forever but are designed to be thrown away and are sometimes only used for a few moments before polluting the Earth for years to come.